 The U.S. state privacy laws establish a privacy framework for covered businesses by creating an expanded definition of personal data and creating new data privacy rights for eligible residents in those states, including the right to the right to access, delete or correct such data, the right to opt out of sales or use of their personal data for targeted advertising or profiling purposes, the right to limit the use and disclosure of their sensitive personal data and the right to be free from discrimination for exercising their rights.
 Eligible residents of those states may also appeal any decision or indecision related to the exercise of any of their data privacy rights.
-As required by the statutes, covered entities doing business in California, Colorado, Connecticut, Utah and Virginia have disclosure obligations to consumers for whom they collect or process personal data.
-Complying with these obligations involves continued expenditures that could increase as more consumers exercise their rights under the statute.
+As required by the statutes, covered entities also have disclosure obligations to consumers for whom they collect or process personal data.
+Complying with these obligations involves continued expenditures that could increase as more consumers exercise their privacy law rights.